rixx/art.rixx.de/README.md

     to produce generative art, including seed support for random outcomes, automatic reloading of the rendering page etc., and can interact with Shapely objects
 - [plotter.vision](https://plotter.vision/) converts STL files to SVG with proper clipping and all 😍
+- [lines](https://github.com/abey79/lines), a 3d engine that does camera perspectives on things, made for plotting.
+  Great to use with maps?